openstack/python-novaclient/doc/source/cli/nova.rst

   Detach a volume from a server.

 ``volume-update``
   Update the attachment on the server.
 Migrates the data from an attached volume to the specified available volume and swaps out the active attachment to the new volume.
+  Since microversion 2.85, support for updating the ``delete_on_termination`` delete flag, which allows changing the behavior of volume deletion on instance deletion.

 ``x509-create-cert``
   **DEPRECATED** Create x509 cert for a user in